-Zeynab Rezaeia, Sharareh Soleimanib, Hossein Keyvani3 and Reza H. Sajedia*
+Zeynab Rezaeia, Sharareh Soleimanib, Hossein Keyvanic, Reza H. Sajedia,*

 Abstract

 Bioluminescent proteins, especially photoproteins like aequorin, have gained significant attention for their ability to emit light upon binding with specific ions, such as calcium.
 This unique property makes photoproteins highly effective in biosensor applications, enabling precise and sensitive detection of biological targets [1-3].
 Amid the ongoing global challenge of SARS-CoV-2 in 2024, the need for advanced diagnostic tools is critical.
 Aequorin-based biosensors stand out due to their rapid response, real-time detection capabilities, and exceptional sensitivity, offering a powerful approach for detecting viral components and managing the spread of COVID-19[4,5].
 This study focuses on the design of AeqACE2, a fusion protein combining aequorin, with an ACE2-driven peptide for the detection of SARS-CoV-2, which is known to bind to the spike protein of SARS-CoV-2.
 The protein construct was expressed in E. coli BL21(DE3) cells as inclusion bodies.
 After the refolding process, the protein was successfully recovered in a soluble form suitable for further characterization.
 Circular dichroism spectroscopy was employed to assess the secondary structure of the refolded protein.
 We evaluated the bioluminescent emission of the AeqACE2 in the presence and absence of SARS-CoV-2.
 The results showed a significant increase in bioluminescent intensity in the presence of the virus, confirming that the construct acts as a molecular switch.
 Control experiments with non-specific proteins and virus-free conditions demonstrated minimal or no change in luminescence, highlighting the specificity of AeqACE2 for SARS-CoV-2.
 Quantitative analysis revealed a dose-dependent increase in bioluminescent emission with increasing concentrations of SARS-CoV-2, demonstrating the sensitivity of the biosensor.
 Additionally, the protein's rapid response to the presence of the virus supports its potential for real-time detection.
 In conclusion, the successful design and expression of this switch demonstrate its potential for use in a highly sensitive biosensor for the detection of COVID-19, providing a promising diagnostic tool in the ongoing fight against it.